 This includes assisting with the group’s annual State of the Nation report about the picture of disability in higher education in England.

-Former ECU was a member of the DSSLG and contributed to their report.
-Advance HE and former ECU/former HEA have a track record of working to support the sector in improving provision for disabled students, including undertaking extensive research and publishing sector recommendations.
+Advance HE has a track record of working to support the sector in improving provision for disabled students, including undertaking extensive research and publishing sector recommendations.
 Examples of our past work related to students include:

 Strategic approaches to disabled student engagement - read more